rpanos/spmf_python/spmf_python/spmf_parser/PARSER_README.md

 ## SPMFResultSet

 Rules are stored in three ways.
-In a python dict based on the events in the antcedants and a python dict based on the events in the consequents.
+In a python dict based on the events in the antcedants, a python dict based on the events in the consequents, and simply an unordered list.

 ### Methods for adding rules to a SPMFResultSet